Skip to main content

 Frequently asked questions

-To ensure that the appropriate garnishment payment amount is sent to the department, verify with your third-party payroll processor to make sure they withhold the correct amount.
+To ensure that the appropriate garnishment payment amount is sent to the department, work with your third-party payroll processor to make sure they withhold the correct amount.

-In general, support orders have priority over garnishments.
-Use the wage exemption calculation form to calculate the appropriate amount to remit to the department.
+Support orders generally have priority over garnishments.
+Use the Wage Exemption Calculation form to calculate the appropriate amount to send to the department.
 Support orders and state tax garnishments may run concurrently.
-This may result in payments being sent for the support order and garnishment payment during the same pay cycle.
+You may be required to send payments for the support order and garnishment payment during the same pay cycle.

-Some debts accrue interest.
+Some debts accrue interest, so you will need to determine the pay-off amount for any department garnishment.
 Contact us at the numbers listed above to obtain a final payoff amount.

-No. You must continue to withhold until you receive a release letter from the department or have called and verified that the balance has been paid in full.
+No. You must continue to withhold garnishment payments until you receive a release letter from the department or have called us and verified that the balance has been paid in full.
 Until that time, the wage garnishment remains in effect.

-You must still answer the garnishment.
-You can submit a garnishment response through Revenue Online or mail in the garnishee response form that is included with the notice of garnishment you received from the department, indicating you do not employ the debtor.
+You must still respond to the garnishment.
+You can submit a garnishment response through Revenue Online or mail the garnishee response form that is included with the notice of garnishment you received, indicating you do not currently employ the debtor.

-The garnishment remains in effect until paid in full.
-Retain your copy of the notice of garnishment, for reference, should the debtor resume employment with you.
+The garnishment remains in effect until it is paid in full.
+Retain your copy of the notice of garnishment, for reference, in case the debtor works for you again.

-You can confirm the current balance for the garnishment through Revenue Online and update the department of the debtor's employment status.
+You can update the department on the debtor's employment status and determine the current balance for the garnishment through Revenue Online.
 You can also reach us at the contact information listed above.

-You are legally required to remit payment of amounts not exempt from garnishment by law.
-Failure to do so may result in you being found personally responsible for the debts listed in the garnishment.
+You are legally required to send garnishment payments to the department for wages that are not legally exempt from garnishment.
+Failure to do so may result in you being found personally responsible for the garnishment debts.

 Note: If the earnings are not set to be paid to the independent contractor at the time the Notice of Garnishment is delivered but are set to be paid within 45 days after the delivery date you are not required to mail or deliver the money to the department until the payment is due.